Strilanc/Strilanc.github.io/_posts/2015-08-25-Simulating-a-Claimed-BQP-NP-Algorithm.md

 ---
 layout: post
 title: "Simulating a Claimed NP=BQP Algorithm"
-date: 2015-08-25 11:30:00 EST
+date: 2015-08-27 11:30:00 EST
 categories: quantum
 comments: true
 ---

-[Last time](/quantum/2015/08/01/Checking-a-Claimed-BQP-NP-Algorithm.html), I summarized [a paper by Younes et al.](http://arxiv.org/abs/1507.05061) claiming to contain a polynomial-time quantum algorithm for an NP-Complete problem.
-Younes et al. left a comment disagreeing with the argument I gave (that moving the measurements around had no effect on the result).

-Explaining why and when the deferred measurement principle works would make a good topic for a post... but instead why don't we just simulate the algorithm and see what happens?
+[In my last post](/quantum/2015/08/01/Checking-a-Claimed-BQP-NP-Algorithm.html), I argued that [this paper](http://arxiv.org/abs/1507.05061)'s claimed quantum polynomial-time 3-SAT algorithm actually took exponential time.
+I pointed out that the algorithm must be equivalent to random guessing because the final measurements could be done before any hard work happened.

+The authors of the paper, Younes et al., left a comment politely disagreeing with my argument:

+> [...] it is not correct to say that the measurements of the variable assignments can be brought forward to the start of the algorithm.
+The manipulation of the entangled target qubit involves measurements, and not purely control -and so this part of the algorithm will not commute with the measurement of the variable assignments. [... other points ...]

+Initially I thought I'd respond with a post explaining why and when measurements can be moved around without changing the overall effect of a circuit.
+That does seem like an interesting post to write... but I decided to take a different approach instead: simulation.

+In this post, I will give a quick guide to simulating quantum circuits, provide code for simulating Younes et al's algorithm, and use the results of that simulation to demonstrate that their algorithm takes exponential time.

-# A Minimal Quantum Simulation Engine
+# Quantum Circuit Simulation

 Simulating a quantum circuit is not magic.
-Qubits occupy a well defined state space, and operations affect states from that space in a well defined way.
-Once you get past the rules being unfamiliar and counter-intuitive, but before you slam into the computational wall caused by the number of qubits increasing, it's not that hard to do.
+The state space may be unfamiliar and the effects of the operations may be counter-intuitive, but everything is mathematically well defined.
+The code is trivial (no, really, it is); the hard part is internalizing and understanding the rules.

+(Well... until you increase the number of qubits past 20.
+Then the hard part is slamming into the exponential cost walls).

 All of the code used by this post [is available on github](https://github.com/Strilanc/qbp_np_younes_test).

+**Quantum States**

-The state of a quantum circuit can always be described as a so-called "[mixed state](https://en.wikipedia.org/wiki/Quantum_state#Mixed_states)".
+The type of state a quantum circuit can hold has a name: a "[mixed state](https://en.wikipedia.org/wiki/Quantum_state#Mixed_states)".
 A mixed state is a probability distribution of "[pure states](https://en.wikipedia.org/wiki/Quantum_state#Pure_states)".
-A pure state is a superposition of classical states, and can represent the state of a quantum circuit as long as measurements and uncertainty aren't involved.
-A classical state is just an assignment of boolean values to each qubit: qubit #1 is Off, qubit #2 is On, etc.
+A pure state is a superposition of classical states.
+A classical state is an assignment of boolean values to each qubit: qubit #1 is Off, qubit #2 is On, etc.

+That's a lot of definition to take in all at once, but I'll go through them one by one.
-We'll need programmatic representations of all three levels (classical, pure, and mixed) if we want to do any simulating.
+We need programmatic representations of all three levels (classical, pure, and mixed) if we want to do any simulating.

+A *classical state* is just a bunch of bits.
-A very convenient way to store a bunch of boolean values is as an integer [bitmask](https://en.wikipedia.org/wiki/Mask_%28computing%29), so that's what I did in my implementation.
+A very convenient way to store a bunch of bit values is as an integer [bitmask](https://en.wikipedia.org/wiki/Mask_%28computing%29), so that's what I did in my implementation.
-The [ClassicalState class](https://github.com/Strilanc/qbp_np_younes_test/blob/master/classical_state.py) is a handful of convenience methods wrapped around an integer value, and that's it.
+The [ClassicalState class](https://github.com/Strilanc/qbp_np_younes_test/blob/master/classical_state.py) is nothing more than a handful of convenience methods wrapped around an integer value:

     >>> print(ClassicalState(5))
     |00000101〉
     >>> print(ClassicalState(5).bit(2))
     True

+A *pure state*, also called a "superposition", is a weighted combination of classical states.
+The weight associated with each state is called an "amplitude", and is basically the square root of a probability.
-A pure state is a weighted combination of classical states (a "superposition"), with the caveat that if you sum the squares of all the weights (or "amplitudes") you must get a total of 1.
+If you square the magnitudes of all the amplitudes, and add up those squares, you should get a total of 100% (otherwise it's not a valid superposition).
-The [PureState class](https://github.com/Strilanc/qbp_np_younes_test/blob/master/pure_state.py) uses a map to store the pure state: the keys are the classical states, and the associated values are the amplitudes.
+The [PureState class](https://github.com/Strilanc/qbp_np_younes_test/blob/master/pure_state.py) uses a dictionary to store the pure state: the keys are the classical states, and the values are the amplitudes.

     >>> print(PureState({
             ClassicalState(2): -0.8,